 A - Only in relation to the pattern of study requirements.
 It is important to remember that the Industry Curriculum Frameworks are classified as different subjects and the courses within them are classified as courses not subjects.
-From 2025, all courses with an HSC examination will be eligible for the inclusion of an ATAR calculation.
+You can count only one VET course towards an ATAR and then only if you sit for the optional exam.